alexjj/Old-alexjj.com/README.md

 ```
 Go to 127.0.0.1:5000 in your browser

-Changes to this repo are automatically deployed by travis.
+Changes to this repo are automatically deployed by [netlify](netlify.com).